 Suppose dispositions bear a distinctive connection to counterfactual facts, perhaps one that could be enshrined in a variation on the well-worn schema ‘Necessarily, x is disposed to ϕ in ψ iff x would ϕ in ψ’.
 Could we exploit this connection to provide an account of what it is to be a disposition?
 This paper is about four views of dispositionality that attempt to do so.

-Previous theories of the relationship between dispositions and conditionals are unable to account for the fact that dispositions come in degrees.
-We propose a fix for this problem which has the added benefit of avoiding the familiar problems of finks and masks.
+We argue that previous theories of the relationship between dispositions and conditionals are unable to account for the fact that dispositions come in degrees.
+We also propose a fix for this problem which also avoids the familiar problems of finks and masks.
 (Coauthored with Ryan Wasserman.)